thedevopsmachine/Zyborg.AWS.Lambda.Kerberos/README.md

 This library, together with the latest SQL Client, allows your Lambda function to talk to SQL Server using integrated authentication which can be a requirement in some scenarios where mixed-mode authentication is undesirable or disallowed altogether.

+### [Sample1 with AWS Secrets Manager](src/Sample1.SecretsManagerKTStore) - Sample1 using AWS Secrets Manager as a Keytab store.

+This code is mostly identical to the Sample1 code, except that it uses AWS Secrets Manager to store the keytab file.

+In addition, instead of using the "KerberosRealmKdc" environment variable, it uses a "KerberosRealmKdcCSV" environment variable, which takes a CSV list of KDC's instead of a single value.
+In the event of the first KDC in the list being unavailable during Lambda initialization, (e.g. during server maintenance or unexpected downtime) then the function will try to initialize using the next KDC in the list.

 ### [Sample2](src/Sample2) - Windows Authentication to a Web Site or Web Service